rbhack12/Microsoft-Engage-2021/README.md

 # Exam-asy
 ## _An online system for Examination_

-Exam-asy is an online platorm where making and giving exams online becomes Easy.
+Exam-asy is an online platform where making, conducting and giving exams online becomes easy and seamless.
+This platform has been specifically designed keeping the student's needs in mind while also ensuring a smooth and user-friendly experience for the teachers.

 ## Features